jrouwe/JoltPhysics/Docs/APIChanges.md

 This document lists all breaking API changes by date and by release tag.
 Note that not all API changes are listed here, trivial changes (that cause a compile error and require an obvious fix) are not listed.

 Changes that make some state saved through SaveBinaryState from a prior version of the library unreadable by the new version is marked as *SBS*.
-See 'Saving Shapes' in [Architecture and API documentation](https://jrouwe.github.io/JoltPhysics/) for further information.
+See [Saving Shapes](https://jrouwe.github.io/JoltPhysics/#saving-shapes) for further information.

 ## Changes between v4.0.2 and latest